-MED 908 FOUNDATIONS OF CLINICAL MEDICINE 16 CREDITS; 241 HRS
+MED 908 FOUNDATIONS OF CLINICAL MEDICINE

 This course utilizes daily live lectures and other materials to provide a structured, integrated review of the basic sciences.
-An emphasis is placed on understanding disease processes and clinical problem solving.
-Early in the course, students are given a diagnostic pre-test to help identify problem areas and individualize learning goals.
-Near the end of the course, every student is required to demonstrate proficiency by achieving a satisfactory score on a comprehensive exam covering the entire Basic Science curriculum before the school will certify that the student can take the USMLE Step 1 exam.
-This evaluation may be the Comprehensive Basic Science Exam (CBSE), which is designed by the NBME for this purpose, and/or another exam.
+An emphasis is placed on understanding of disease processes and clinical problem solving.
+Students attend daily live lectures.
+Early in the course students are given a diagnostic pre-test to help identify problem areas and individualize learning goals.
+At the end of the course students are administered a full-length, simulated comprehensive exam.
+(16 credits; 241 hrs.)